aajanki/spacy-fi/README.md

-# Experimental Finnish language model for SpaCy
+# Experimental Finnish language model for spaCy

-Finnish language model for [SpaCy](https://spacy.io/).
+Finnish language model for [spaCy](https://spacy.io/).
 The model contains POS tagger, dependency parser, word vectors, noun phrase extraction, token frequencies and a lemmatizer (libvoikko).
 See below for notes about NER.

 ## Install the Finnish language model